Nauru's landscape encourages exploration and outdoor pursuits.

 National celebrations include parades and various community events.

 Nauru does not have thermal springs or other natural therapy options.
-Traditional healing practices may can be discovered in the community, but they are not accessible or offered to tourists.
+Traditional healing practices may can be found in the community, but they are not accessible or offered for travelers.

 The Menen Hotel has a swimming pool and is located on Anibare Bay, offering beach access.
 There are no independent beach or pool clubs on the island.